 - Online Master’s in Public Health (MPH)

-If you know you want to address public health crises, educate others on how to say healthy, and develop innovative solutions, an online master’s in public health could be a niche fit for you.
+If you know you want to address public health crises, educate others on how to stay healthy, and develop innovative solutions, an online master’s in public health could be a nice fit for you.
 Many schools provide these degrees via distance learning and offer specializations to help concentrate your knowledge.

 - Online Master’s in Health Sciences